FusionAuth/fusionauth-site/astro/src/content/articles/tokens/tokens-microservices-boundaries.md

 ![Simple microservices system architecture diagram.](/img/articles/tokens-microservices-boundaries/system-diagram.png)

 We have three different services, all protected by an API gateway.
-This API gateway could be running NGINX, Apache, or some other open source system.
+This API gateway could be running nginx, Apache, or some other open source system.
 It could be a commercial package such as HAProxy or Kong.
 It could also be a cloud vendor managed API gateway, such as an AWS Application Load Balancer or a Google Cloud Load Balancer.

 When a request comes in, it will contain an access token.
 Getting this access token is beyond the scope of this article, but is documented in the [Modern Guide to OAuth](/articles/oauth/modern-guide-to-oauth/).
 This access token is often a JSON Web Token (JWT), which has intrinsic structure and can be signed and validated.